ome/omero-documentation/README.rst

     ant zip -Domero.release="5.3.0"

-will generate the HTML documentation for contributing and create a CONTRIBUTING.doc-5.3.0.zip under contributing/_build.
+will generate the HTML documentation for Contributing and create a CONTRIBUTING.doc-5.3.0.zip under contributing/_build.

 Auto-generated content